pgEdge/pgedge-docker/README.md

 ## Database Configuration

 A simple JSON file is used to configure the database nodes.
 You can customize this according to your needs, including adding more nodes and users.
+Always remember to change the passwords!

 ```json
 {